Board of Trustees

 Fred Lewis ’14

-Fred received an undergraduate degree in Political Science from Gustavus Adolphus College in St. Peter, MN in 2006 and an MBA with a concentration in corporate finance from The College of St. Scholastica in 2014.
-Fred also graduated from the ABA Stonier Graduate School of Banking held at the University Of Pennsylvania in June 2017.
-Fred is active in his community, previously serving on his church council and board of elders.
-Fred also has served as chairman for the American Heart Association’s annual Northland Heart Walk.
+Fred received an undergraduate degree in Political Science from Gustavus Adolphus College (’06) in St. Peter, MN, and an MBA with a concentration in corporate finance from The College of St. Scholastica (’14) in Duluth, MN.
+Fred also graduated from the ABA Stonier Graduate School of Banking held at the University of Pennsylvania in June 2017.
 Fred and his wife, Rebecca, live in Duluth with their four children.

 Dr. Barbara McDonald